pulumi/docs/content/docs/intro/console/accounts-and-organizations/accounts.md

 ## Integrations

 This tab provides a list of Pulumi's Continuous Delivery guides.
-Click on your favorite CI/CD platform to learn more about how to integrate it with Pulumi.
+Select your favorite CI/CD platform to learn more about how to integrate it with Pulumi.

 ## Next Steps